uktrade/data-hub-api/changelog/company/company_export_country_history.db.md

-A new table `company_companyexportcountryhistory` was created to log all changes made to `company_companyexportcountry` model.
+A new model `company_companyexportcountryhistory` was created to log all changes made to `company_companyexportcountry` model.
 This will maintain all inserts, updates and deletions to that model with appropriate `history_type` with values `insert`, `update` and `delete`.